rodrigojcmello/kiskadee/packages/react/src/components/Button/README.md

   scope  of the button.
 If any of these states become popular, we will review their adoption in the standard states.
 - **Minimum width** - not all design systems specifies a minimum width for buttons, in this case we chose to keep the minimum width as 100px.

+Themes

+- **Native focus** - Design systems created for mobile devices usually don't care about focus (like iOS 15), in these cases instead  of just removing this feature, we chose to keep at least the native experience of each platform.
+The complete removal of this feature to strictly adhere to its design system may be reviewed in the future.